DataDog/documentation/content/logs/aws.md

 * `elasticloadbalancing:DescribeLoadBalancers`: List all load balancers.
 * `elasticloadbalancing:DescribeLoadBalancerAttributes`: Get the name of the S3 bucket containing ELB access logs.
-* `Lambda:AddPermission`: Add permission allowing a particular S3 bucket to trigger a Lambda function.
+* `lambda:AddPermission`: Add permission allowing a particular S3 bucket to trigger a Lambda function.
-* `Lambda:GetPolicy`: Gets the Lambda policy when triggers are to be removed.
+* `lambda:GetPolicy`: Gets the Lambda policy when triggers are to be removed.
-* `Lambda:RemovePermission`: Remove permissions from a Lambda policy.
+* `lambda:RemovePermission`: Remove permissions from a Lambda policy.
 * `s3:GetBucketLogging`: Get the name of the S3 bucket containing S3 access logs.
 * `s3:GetBucketLocation`: Get the region of the S3 bucket containing S3 access logs.
 * `s3:GetBucketNotification`: Get existing Lambda trigger configurations.